 As more businesses move their IT resources to cloud services like AWS, Azure, and GCP, scalable and secure logging solutions will become even more important.
 In these cloud environments, performance isolation of both systems and applications can be difficult to pin down, particularly when systems are tasked with a heavy workload.
 Log management systems such as the ELK stack are a good solution for real-time monitoring and processing of operating system logs, NGINX and IIS server logs for technical SEO and web traffic analysis, application logs, ELB and S3 logs on AWS.

 But as data grows, so does cost.
 A typical ELK environment can cost upwards of $4,500/month to support a workload of 100 GB data per day.
-Businesses want access to more data over longer time periods to understand longer term business trends and investigate ongoing performance or security issues.
-But due to cost and budget constraints, they are forced to prematurely delete or archive valuable data.
+Businesses want access to more data over longer time periods.
+They are looking for more comprehensive long-term business trends and the ability to investigate ongoing performance or security issues.
+However, due to cost and budget constraints, they are forced to prematurely delete or archive valuable data.

 Rather than incur the potentially disastrous opportunity cost of deleting data permanently, many organizations choose to archive their historical data in other storage solutions, typically at a fraction of the cost.
 This seems a valid solution until they try to gain insight from that data at a future date.
 Because this data is no longer within a structured store, engineering-intensive ETL processes must be used.
 Once this data is loaded to the new target analytics platform (e.g. a separate Elasticsearch cluster, or relational database), data is now duplicated and storage costs increase.

-An optimal log management and analytics strategy is to use both ELK and CHAOSSEARCH together as complementary technologies.
+Optimal log management and analytics strategies use both ELK and CHAOSSEARCH combined as complementary technologies.
 The ELK stack is optimized for processing alerts on real-time time series of data.
 CHAOSSEARCH turns S3 into a warm, searchable Elastic cluster for cost-effective analytics on historical data sets.